MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/05-content-understanding.md

 # Analyze content with Azure AI Content Understanding

-In this exercise, you use Azure AI Foundry portal to create a Content Understanding project that can extract information from travel insurance policy forms.
+In this exercise, you use Azure AI Foundry portal to create a Content Understanding project that can extract information from invoices.
 You'll then test your content analyzer in Azure AI Foundry Portal and consume it through the Content Understanding REST interface.

 This exercise takes approximately **30** minutes.